 I am a London-based creative with a passion for sneakers.
-I specialise in design for print, creating engaging online profiles for small to medium businesses, and giving top-shelf referrals for the best current footwear.Locked Pro Plan feature
+I specialise in design for print, creative concepts and art-directing, and giving top-shelf referrals for the best current footwear.Locked Pro Plan feature

 This is an on-going project.
 I work directly with the CEO and CD of the company to update the companies physical materials to be inline with a brand overhaul.
 This includes designing risk assessments, case studies, user guides and other informational documentation that is used to send out to both existing and new clients.
 I have recently set up a series of social media channels for the brand and am working with the staff to teach them how to use these applications to grow their customer interactions and build an organic but relevant audience.